xlang-ai/instructor-embedding/README.md

     [{'query': ['Represent the image caption for retrieving duplicate captions; Input: ', 'Several men standing near a train while other men are walking towards the train. ', 0], 'pos': ['Represent the image caption for retrieving duplicate captions; Input: ', 'A train is on the train tracks while people stand around it.', 1], 'neg': ['Represent the image caption for retrieving duplicate captions; Input: ', "An old toilet that's missing its lid and is vandalized with graffiti.", 1]}, {'query': ['Represent the image caption for retrieving duplicate captions; Input: ', 'A curious cat looking at a yellow bird inside a cage.', 0], 'pos': ['Represent the image caption for retrieving duplicate captions; Input: ', 'A cat near a yellow bird in a cage. ', 1], 'neg': ['Represent the image caption for retrieving duplicate captions; Input: ', 'A giraffe walking through a lush green forest.', 1]}, {'query': ['Represent the image caption for retrieving duplicate captions; Input: ', 'There is a baby elephant all by itself in the cage. ', 0], 'pos': ['Represent the image caption for retrieving duplicate captions; Input: ', 'A small baby elephant biting a rail in a pin.', 1], 'neg': ['Represent the image caption for retrieving duplicate captions; Input: ', 'Books and snacks resting on and around a small table.', 1]}, {'query': ['Represent the image caption for retrieving duplicate captions; Input: ', 'A woman standing on the platform while looking in a train. ', 0], 'pos': ['Represent the image caption for retrieving duplicate captions; Input: ', 'A lady with a luggage cart sticking her head in a train door.', 1], 'neg': ['Represent the image caption for retrieving duplicate captions; Input: ', 'A giraffe that is standing in the grass on a sunny day. ', 1]}]
 }
 ```
-The MEDI data is available to be downloaded at [this link](https://drive.google.com/file/d/1dvmDBp095CY5hwIJxcRNaLH7sIwym4ql/view).
+The MEDI data is available to be downloaded at [this link](https://drive.google.com/file/d/1MHVfRdIQ5WELjnBJPbTU40L42seccrww/view?usp=sharing).

 ### Train INSTRUCTOR
 We provide the example script for training INSTRUCTOR.
-It calls `train.py` and automatically download MEDI data for training (if not downloaded yet).
+You may need to first download the [MEDI data](https://drive.google.com/file/d/1MHVfRdIQ5WELjnBJPbTU40L42seccrww/view?usp=sharing), unzip the folder and put `medi-data.json` under `--cache_dir`.
 ```python
 python train.py --model_name_or_path sentence-transformers/gtr-t5-large --output_dir {output_directory} --cache_dir {cache_directory} --max_source_length 512 --num_train_epochs 10 --save_steps 500 --cl_temperature 0.01 --warmup_ratio 0.1 --learning_rate 2e-5 --overwrite_output_dir
 ```
 We explain the arguments in the following:
 * `--model_name_or_path`: Pretrained checkpoints to start with.
 We support both model id (e.g., `sentence-transformers/gtr-t5-large`, `sentence-transformers/sentence-t5-large`) and checkpoint path (e.g., checkpoint saved by transformers trainer).
 * `--cl_temperature`: Temperature for contrastive loss
 * `--cache_dir`: The directory to cache downloaded models and data.
-If you download the training data manually, you should put the data under `--cache_dir`.
+The downloaded MEDI data(`medi-data.json`) should be put under the directory `--cache_dir`.
 * `--output_dir`: The directory to store the trained models(checkpoints) for evaluation.

 All the other arguments are standard `Huggingface's transformers` training arguments, such as `--overwrite_output_dir`, `--num_train_epochs`, `--learning_rate`.
 For details, refer to [Huggingface transformers](https://github.com/huggingface/transformers)